collective/Products.ATCustomizableView/README.txt

 default view) on this object.
 Removing this property (or set this to **False**) will restore normal behaviour.

-Again, you can add custom, addition view to a single content.
+Again, you can add custom, additional view to a single content.
 You only need to a new (lines) property called **fixed_additional_layouts** to the content.
 Every additional views on this list will be added to basic views avaiable.